 Nikon Z7 with Nikkor 24-70 S f/4

-Sports and Wildlife: Using FTZ adapted 600mm ED FL and 400mm ED FL For fast-moving subjects, the Z7 would at times not focus and could not find focus unless I repointed the camera to another object.
-This occurred several times and was frustrating.
+Sports and Wildlife: Using FTZ adapted 600mm ED FL and 400mm ED FL For fastest of-moving subjects, the Z7 would at times miss focus unless I repointed the camera to another object.
 When the Z7 did nail focus the images were stunning.
-While the FTZ is an excellent camera it has some focus performance issues when faced with complex backgrounds and fast moving birds.
-Not a complete fail but enough to make you say cheese a couple of times.
+While the FTZ is an excellent adapter for the Z camera the combo with F lenses has some focus performance issues when faced with complex backgrounds and fast-moving birds.

 ISO 1250 f/5.6 1/1000 Nikkor 600